thegymnasium/seemingly-seamless/slides-intro.md

 ------

-Start working with the web circa 1998 while at art school
+Designer-developer hybrid with an emphasis on inclusion and accessibility

 ------

-Designer-developer hybrid with an emphasis on inclusion and accessibility
+Joined Gymnasium in 2015, and started my journey with Open edX

 ------